Becoming You With Julie

 Pumpkin spice chai latte

-This pumpkin spice chai latte recipe is warmly spiced and made with pumpkin puree.
-Naturally sweetened with maple syrup, dairy-free, and ready in about 10 minutes.
+This pumpkin spice chai latte recipe is warmly spiced, lightly sweet, and made with real pumpkin purée.
+This homemade pumpkin chai latte is dairy-free, naturally sweetened, and ready in about 10 minutes.

 Pumpkin spice chai latte in a cup topped with coconut whipped cream.